ost-cas-fee-adv-23-24/nextjs-app-pixelpioneers/README.md

 `npm run test:pw` runs Playwright tests.

-`npm run test:pw:debug` debugs all tests run the Playwright testc command followed by `--debug` flag.
+`npm run test:pw:debug` debugs all tests run the Playwright test command followed by `--debug` flag.

 `npm run test:pw:headed` will give you the ability to visually see, how Playwright interacts with the website.